jackdewinter/pymarkdown/docs/rules/rule_md037.md

 ### Failure Scenarios

-This rule triggers if a pair of matching emphasis characters occur within the same paragraph with space around either of the emphasis characters.
+This rule triggers if a pair of matching emphasis characters occur within the same paragraph with unicode whitespace around either of the emphasis characters.

 ```Markdown